 Kenyan wildlife officials moved five black rhinoceros from Nairobi, the capital, to Swavo East National Park, 250 miles away, in June, in an effort to protect the victims and restore their population.
 However, an unknown Kenyan wildlife official called the “negligence” in which half of the rhinoceros survived.

-The World Wildlife Fund, which partnered with the Kenya Wildlife Service to facilitate the move, acknowledges that the movement of replicates or live animals from one habitat to another poses the ultimate risk for species, especially rhinoceros, to the 3,000-pound mammal trailing cross-country trails. have to do.
+The World Wildlife Fund, which partnered with the Kenya Wildlife Service to facilitate the move, acknowledges that the movement of replicates or live animals from one habitat to another poses the ultimate risk for species, especially rhinoceros, to the 3,000-pound mammals trailing cross-country trails. have to do.
 But translocation is “extremely important to future generations” as the black rhinoceros location becomes even more threatening.

 Kenyan wildlife officials say the rhinoceros has begun to abandon their habitat in Nairobi, and high population density reduces the spread of the disease and the reproduction rate.
 The Kenya Wildlife Service reported more than 45,455 black rhinos in the country in 2017, and more than 4,000 are spread across Africa.

-Most translocation efforts are “unreasonable from a conservation point of view” or poorly planned to guarantee species survival, a study of past Translocation results of 202 claimed.
+Most translocation efforts are “unreasonable from a conservation point of view” or poorly planned to guarantee species survival, according to a study of past Translocation results of 202 claimed.
 Researchers in 25 criticized the attempt to conserve the habitat of animals because of land-use conflicts, which do not naturally benefit the species and could actually do more harm to them by leaving them in the “wrong habitat” or failing to consider environmental impacts.

 Following the WWF report on the death of rhinoceros, it was found that over 20 thousand black rhinos were killed by victims in South Africa alone in 2017 alone.
 Hunting rates have remained “unhealthily high” across the continent, officials say, threatening to undo decades of conservation efforts: Population shrinks – percentages remain between 1960 and 1995 and less than 2,500 in the wild until officials make strong conservation efforts.

 Traffickers reward the species for its two horns, one larger than the other, that can grow up to 5 feet tall.
-According to National Geographic, horns are valued in China, Taiwan, and Singapore for drug use and as ornamental dagger handle in African countries.
+According to National Geographic, horns are valued in China, Taiwan, and Singapore for drug use and as ornamental dagger handles in African countries.
 Some conservationists see horns off animals to make them less desirable to predators.

 The population of Sumatran rhinos is declining, and they are in grave danger.
 They are regarded as one of the rhino species that are most in danger.
 Because they have two horns instead of one, they are frequently referred to as two-horned rhinos.
 About 30 Sumatran rhinoceros remain in the current population.